Pearson-Higher-Ed/design/c/loading-indicator/v1.0.0-beta.1/index.md

   - Accessibility compliant
   - Animated loading indicator
 usage_guidelines: |
-  Use a loading indicator to inform the user that the page will take some time to load.
+  Use a loading indicator to show that a page is in the process of loading.

 blocks:
   - type: section